-If you are looking for a delicious keto version of Ginger Snaps – these keto ginger snaps are just the thing!
-Complete with warmth, fall spices and familiar flavor!
+If you are looking for a delicious keto version of Ginger Snaps – this recipe for keto ginger snaps is just the thing!
+Complete with warmth, fall spices, and familiar flavor!

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 See Disclaimer.